 Let's start with the simplest strategy possible.
-Let's say we have a buffer of B pages, and let's say that we wish to join two tables, R and S, on the join condition θ .
+Let's say we have a buffer of B pages, and we wish to join two tables, R and S, on the join condition θ .
 Starting with the most naïve strategy, we can take each record in R, search for all its matches in S, and then write each match to disk.